dbperry17/MD-public/README.md

 Since I can't use subfolders, all files will be using a naming convention similar to the subfolder paths that I *would* be using.

+Further, Git is not integrated into the app, as far as I can tell, and I typically use it exclusively on my phone anyway, so all updates will unfortunately be manual.

 ---

 # Purpose of these scripts